VoltageGPU Logo

 volt pods get <pod_id>

-# Stop a running pod
+# Stop (= destroy enclave) a running confidential pod

 volt pods stop <pod_id>